Superconvergent Non-Polynomial Approximations: Supercovergent RBF schemes

 To determine the shape parameter, we Taylor expand the right-hand side of the previous equation, which yields

 Hence, we have a second order approximation for the cell boundary point.
 Notice that we can obtain a fourth order approximation if we choose the shape parameter with

-In practice, this ratio can be formed using the available cell average data.
-Derivatives in such expressions are approximated using finite differences, here, although there may be many ways to approximate these terms.
-Note that the data can be shifted by some positive constant at the beginning and end of the reconstruction steps, to prevent division by zero, if needed.
-Lastly, if $\lambda^2$ is too large, we replace it with a constant whose sign matches $\lambda^2$ -- the particular value of this constant is not important.
+In practice, this parameter can be formed entirely from the available cell average data.
+Although there may be many ways to approximate these terms, our implementation considers finite difference approximations to the derivatives appearing in the expression for the optimal shape parameter.
+We provide additional details in Appendix \ref{app:lambda}.
+Note that the cell average data can be shifted by some positive constant at the beginning and end of the reconstruction steps to prevent division by zero, if needed.
 In the next section, we perform a similar reconstruction using a primitive function.